-Meet housing requirements in the Regional Spatial Strategy, including provision of affordable housing and housing for key workers by enabling new residential developments on previously developed land in settlements rather than Greenfield locations in the context of other land uses which respect the environment.
+Meet housing requirements in the Regional Spatial Strategy, including provision of affordable housing and housing for key workers by enabling new residential developments on previously developed land in settlements (excluding land used for sport and recreation) in preference to Greenfield locations.

-To ensure the quality of the natural environment, including habitats and species, are protected, conserved and enhanced across all parts of the Borough taking care to safeguard sites within national and internationally important designations and sites subject to non-statutory designations, including registered Commons.
+To ensure the quality of the natural environment, including habitats and species, are protected, conserved and enhanced across all parts of the Borough taking care to safeguard sites within local, national and international designations including registered Commons and sites supporting protected species, and habitats and species identified in the local, regional and national Biodiversity Action Plans.